CiscoDevNet/api-insights-openapi-rulesets/NESTED_REFS_SOLUTION.md

 The OpenAPI spec file (`manage.yaml`) from issue [#48](https://wwwin-github.cisco.com/DevNet/api-insights-support/issues/48) has an indentation issue in the `CommonAnomaly` property of `components.schemas.ThresholdAnomaly`.
 The `severities` property should have been defined one level up as a sibling to `commonAnomaly`.

-However, this cannot be identified as a schema structure problem because, even with the incorrect indentation in `manage.yaml`, `severities` can rightfully be considered as a property of `commonAnomaly` as in OpenAPI 3.1.x, the specification allows `$ref` to have sibling properties at the same level, while OAS 3.0.x does not allow this and suggests ignoring such properties if they are present.

 ```yaml
 components:
   schemas: